leapt/core-bundle/docs/file_uploads.md

 So there are two options to handle file uploads:

 * either specify the `path` or `pathCallback` option to store files locally
-* or specify the `flysystem` option, so you can store files anywhere using [Flysystem](https://flysystem.thephpleague.com/docs/).
+* or specify the `flysystemConfig` option, so you can store files anywhere using [Flysystem](https://flysystem.thephpleague.com/docs/).

 !!! note